jlmelville/uwot/README.md

 ## News

+*August 1 2020* New metric supported: Pearson correlation (with `metric = "correlation"`).
+This should give similar results to the Python UMAP (and sklearn) implementation of the `correlation` metric.

 *March 16 2020* A new version (0.1.8) is on CRAN.
 This is a minor release in terms of features, but you can now export the UMAP graph (<https://github.com/jlmelville/uwot/issues/47>), and there are some bug fixes for: loading Annoy indexes